Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 ## Getter and Setter

-- Making the data members public which can be accessible anywhere that is unsafe.
+- By Making the data members as public which can be accessible anywhere that is unsafe.
-- So we will make our data members private which can only be accessed within the class.
+- So we will make our data members private which can be accessed only within the class.
 - By providing a setter or getter method, we can make the class read-only or write-only.

 __Example__